ajgoralczyk/my-website/README.md

-Work in progress...
+Still work in progress...

 TODO:

 - tooltips
-- content, about me, etc.
+- refresh content, about me, etc.
+- new favicon
+- SEO
+- clean-up on server
 - what with menu for tablet?
-- refresh keep scrolled position
+- after refresh keep scrolled position or do sth with anchors